 There are some glasses that provide the best protection from UVA rays.
 Laminated glass and UV_blocking coated glass are designed to block around 95-99% of all kinds of UV light.

 Laminated glass is usually not common in the residential or commercial area.
 Some public facilities like airports, museums etc. use these.
 These glasses are made of three layers.
 Two layers of glass on two sides and a plastic layer between them.

 UV_blocking coated glass is also not common.
 You might have to think out of the box if you are willing to provide the best UV light protection for your house.

 People have to visit many places to keep up the pace with the modern world.
 In doing so, they have to spend a lot of time in the cars.
 Unless any major change occurs in the transportation system, this trend will grow.
 More people are also using smash and grab tint to prevent attacks.

 In modern cars, laminated glass is used for the windshield.
-With the help of that, the windshield can block major portion of the UV rays.
+With the help of that, the windshield can block a major portion of the UV rays.
 But the rear and side windows are usually made of non-laminated glass.
 These glasses cannot block UVA.
-Almost two thirds of the UVA can pass through the non-laminated clear glass.
+Almost two-thirds of the UVA can pass through the non-laminated clear glass.
 Tinting can be a solution to this problem.
 Tinting can block 15-30% UVA.

 You can install window tinting for your clear side and rear glass at any qualified auto shop.
 Just make sure that 70% of visible light can pass through the windshield before installing tinting to comply with the local government rules.